 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-2. Interpret and apply required Australian Standards to relevant building and civil construction activities.
+- Interpret and apply required Australian Standards and Codes of Practice to relevant building and civil construction activities.

-3. Identify and discuss certification processes, authenticity and procurement of certified products, and industry documentation and reporting requirements for buildings and civil structures.
+- Identify and discuss certification processes and industry documentation and reporting requirements for buildings and civil structures.

-5. Collaborate to develop and communicate ethical solutions to challenges associated with compliance with legislation and standards in construction projects.
+- Develop and communicate solutions to challenges associated with compliance with legislation and standards in construction projects.

 Please note: international students should refer to this page to get an indicative course cost.

 You will be required to access online content weekly through MyLO during semester.

 AT1: Legislation case study (35%)

 |Timetable||View the lecture timetable | View the full unit timetable|

 The University reserves the right to amend or remove courses and unit availabilities, as appropriate.